 Reviews of Top of the Rock

 This attraction has received a 4 ½ star rating on TripAdvisor.
 Most people who visit this observation deck report that they were impressed with their experience.
 Thousands of positive reviews came from couples and families, suggesting that this may be a good option for small groups.
 The highest ratings were often provided during the summer months, but Top of the Rock also receives a lot of praise during the winter as well.
-A majority of guests agree that this is a great location to take your kids during a trip to New York City!
+A majority of guests agree that this is a great location to take your kids on a trip to New York City!

 One World Observatory